typescript-ruby/typescript-rails/README.md

 It enables you to use the `.ts` extension in the Asset Pipeline and also in ActionView Templates.

+This gem uses the [typescript-ruby](https://github.com/TimothyKlim/typescript-ruby) library by Timothy Klim for all the nasty "passing things to JS and parsing it.

 The credit for the overall structure and the tests goes to the people that wrote the [coffee-rails](https://github.com/rails/coffee-rails) Gem, since I shamelessly copy&pasted some of their code.

 ## Installation

 Add this line to your application's Gemfile: